10 Minutes triangle fabric weights

 Cutting out patterns can be both challenging and boring, and you risk cutting it out wrong when pinning with straight pins and using scissors.
 Fixing it with weights and cutting with a rotary cutter is a lot easier and more accurate.
 You will also finish cutting a lot faster and you can pass on to the actual tailoring and sewing.

-This way, you also save a lot of time and get to make more amazing sewing projects.
+This way, you also save a lot of time and get to make more amazing sewing projects

-More beginner projects you might like:
+More beginner projects you will enjoy:

 - Chicken fabric weights